merichoglu/GTSRB/README.md

 ## Streamlit Inference UI

-A Streamlit web app is provided to test the trained model on custom images through a browser interface.
+A Streamlit web app is provided to test trained models on custom images through a browser interface.

 ### Launch the app: